 Eating disorders stem from multiple factors.
 There are several different types of eating disorders and below is listed some of the more common types that are medically diagnosed and treated.
-A person that has an eating disorder can do major damage to there overall physical health.
-We live in a society that tells us thin is attractive and we have created false social perceptions through the media and television.
-We all have a perception of our sele image and most of us have an idea of what we would like to look like.
-It's not a bad thing to have these perceptions to set goals for your physical health but the danger occurs when obsessive behaviors develop.
+A person that has an eating disorder can do major damage to their overall physical health.
+We live in a society that tells us thin is attractive and we have created false social perceptions through media and television.
+We all have a perception of our image and most of us have an idea of what we would like to look like.
+It is not a bad thing to have these perceptions to set goals for your physical health but the danger occurs when obsessive behaviors develop.
 These behaviors can be damaging to your emotional and physical state and lead to more serious problems than just eating.
 Below we have touched on the typical types of disorders.
-Feel free to educate yourself and become aware of signals and behaviors that could lead to more serious problems with eating and self image.
+Feel free to inform yourself and become aware of signals and behaviors that could lead to more serious problems with eating and self image.

 Binge Eating Disorder is when an individual uncontrollably goes on eating binges without regulating how much is eaten and how often eating occurs.
 This up and down cycle can cause multiple indigestional problems.
-Eating patterns should be regular and as consistent as possible to enjoy the benefits of normal eating.
-For example those with normal eating habits will often enjoy three main meals a day (breakfast, lunch and dinner) and usually around the same time of each day (morning, noon and night).
+Eating patterns should be regular and as consistent as possible to enjoy the benefits of normal eating For example those with normal eating habits will often enjoy three main meals a day (breakfast, lunch and dinner) and usually around the same time of each day (morning, noon and night).

 Another dangerous disorder is know as bulimia nervosa, or more commonly know as bulimia.
 This is when an individual indulges in binge eating and then forces themselves to vomit excessively in an attempt to control weight.
 Other methods of control are excessive amounts of exercise and the over use of laxatives or dieting pills.
 Regardless of how it's done, Bulimia can be devastating to the physical health of the body and can lead to more serious consequences of not treated properly.
 The binge eating is quite often triggered by feelings or emotions which make bulimia a dangerous psychological addiction.
 Often these feelings include stress or depression triggered by a negative self perception of personal weight or body shape or even food in general.